IDEA-Research/DWPose/INSTALL.md

 # Installation
 ## 📙 We support two independent environments.
-You just need to install corresponding enviroment.
+You just need to install corresponding environment.
 ## For MMPose
 🌵🌵🌵 This environment helps you to train and test our DWPose.
 You can ignore the following installation for ControlNet.